pbissonho/koin.dart/website/docs/start/getting-started/koin-components.md

 title: Koin Components
 ---

 Sometimes you can't declare only components via Koin.
-Dependening on your runtime technology, you might need to retrieve instances from Koin in a class that was not created with Koin (e.g. Android)
+Dependening on your runtime technology, you might need to retrieve instances from Koin in a class that was not created with Koin (e.g. Flutter Widgets)

 ## The KoinComponent interface